Opinion | Taking over the Supreme Court will cost the GOP a great deal

 And for many like Graham, it could well be the last thing they do before they suffer disaster at the polls.
 When they look back on this, will they say it was worth it?

 Let’s consider the calendar.
 The committee has scheduled its vote on Barrett for Oct.
 22. When she is approved — it’s almost certain that all the Republicans will vote in her favor and all the Democrats will vote no — the nomination will be moved to the full Senate.
-We already know how that will turn out; while Sen. Susan Collins (Maine) and Sen. Lisa Murkowski (Alaska) have both said they favor holding off until after the election, that leaves 51 Republicans ready to confirm her.
+We already know how that will turn out; while Sen. Susan Collins (Maine) and Sen. Lisa Murkowski (Alaska) have both said they favor holding off until after the election, that leaves 51 Republicans ready to confirm Barrett.

 That final vote will likely take place within about a week of the election.
 It will probably be the last major development of the campaign.
 And it is not just unpopular with the public in general (majorities of Americans say the seat should be filled after the election), but it is absolutely enraging to Democratic voters, who now see a 6-to-3 conservative majority on the court ready to unleash a right-wing legal revolution that attacks voting rights, civil rights, workers’ rights, campaign finance law and the ability of government to address problems such as climate change.